Topological Dynamics of Groupoid Actions: Groupoids and groupoid actions

 If the action $\th$ is understood, we will write $\xi\bu\si$ instead of $\xi\bu_\th\si$.
 If $\rho$ is not supposed surjective, then $\rho(\Si)$ is an invariant subset of the unit space and only the reduction $\Xi_{\rho(\Si)}^{\rho(\Si)}$ really acts on $\Si$\,, so asking $\rho$ to be onto seems convenient.

 \begin{ex} Each topological groupoid acts continuously in a canonical way on its unit space.
-For this $\Si=X$ and $\rho={\rm id}_X$, and then (note the special notation) $\xi\!\circ\!x:=\xi x\xi^{-1}$ as soon as $\d(\xi)=x$.
+In this case, we have $\Si=X$ and $\rho={\rm id}_X$, and then (note the special notation) $\xi\!\circ\!x:=\xi x\xi^{-1}$ as soon as $\d(\xi)=x$.
 Putting this differently, $\xi$ sends $\d(\xi)$ into $\r(\xi)$\,.
 One could also name this {\it the terminal action}; see Lemma \ref{ajuta}. \end{ex}

 \begin{ex} Let $(\Xi,\rho,\th,\Si)$ be a continuous groupoid action and $\Delta$ a wide subgroupoid of $\Xi$\,.
 The restricted action is defined by keeping the same anchor $\rho$ and just restricting the map $\th$ to